David Bader (computer scientist)

-Early life
+Early life and education

-Bader is the son of chemistry professor Morris Bader and his wife Karen.
-He is an Eagle Scout in the Boy Scouts of America, receiving this designation in 1985.
+Bader was born on May 4, 1969, in Bethlehem, Pennsylvania, the son of chemistry professor Morris Bader and his wife Karen.
+He is an Eagle Scout in the Boy Scouts of America, earning the rank in 1985.
 Bader graduated from Liberty High School in Bethlehem, Pennsylvania in 1987.

-He received a B.S. in computer engineering in 1990 and an M.S. in electrical engineering in 1991 from Lehigh University in Bethlehem, Pennsylvania.
+He received a B.S. in computer engineering in 1990 and an M.S. in electrical engineering in 1991 from Lehigh University in Bethlehem.
 He then received a Ph.D. in electrical engineering in 1996 from the University of Maryland, College Park.
-While at UMD in 1992, Bader was awarded a NASA Graduate Student Researchers Fellowship by Gerald Soffen, project scientist for the Viking missions to Mars, at Goddard Space Flight Center.
+While at UMD in 1992, Bader was awarded a NASA Graduate Student Researchers Fellowship by Gerald Soffen, project scientist for the Viking missions to Mars at Goddard Space Flight Center.

 Career

-Bader was hired as an assistant professor and Regents' Lecturer in the electrical and computer engineering department at The University of New Mexico (UNM) in 1998.
+Bader was hired as an assistant professor and Regents' Lecturer in the electrical and computer engineering department at the University of New Mexico (UNM) in 1998.
 In 2003, he was elected chair of the IEEE Computer Society's technical committee on parallel processing.

+In 2004, Bader contributed to discussions with Dean Richard DeMillo that led to the development of Georgia Tech's Computational Science and Engineering (CSE) initiative.
+He remained at UNM until 2005, when he became the first faculty hire for Georgia Tech's CSE initiative.
+At Georgia Tech, his work emphasized hands-on experience and interdisciplinary research.

-Bader remained at UNM until 2005, when he accepted a position with the College of Computing at Georgia Tech.
-Shortly after arriving at Georgia Tech, Bader began working, along with several other faculty members, to establish a School of Computational Science and Engineering at Georgia Tech.
+Shortly after joining Georgia Tech, Bader collaborated with other faculty members to establish a School of Computational Science and Engineering at Georgia Tech.
 Two years later, in 2007, these efforts resulted in the school's establishment as an official academic unit, and Bader became a full professor in 2008 as one of the school's founding faculty.
 Richard M. Fujimoto was named the school's first chair, and Bader was later named the second chair of the school of CSE in July 2014.
 He served in that role until his term expired in June 2019.

 Bader was involved in a number of research partnerships between Georgia Tech and the public and private sectors.
 In November 2006, Sony, Toshiba, and IBM selected Bader to direct the first Center of Competence for the Cell Processor.
 In 2010, Bader was a lead investigator on the Nvidia Echelon project, a $25 million DARPA Award through the Ubiquitous High Performance Computing (UHPC) program.
 The four-year research collaboration with Nvidia covered work to develop new GPU technologies required to build the new class of exascale supercomputers.
 Bader and his lab partnered with Nvidia again in April 2019 to develop data analytics solutions for their GPUs.